 Here are the tips to prepare for the Microsoft Azure 500 Certification Course:

-- Self-Study: You can prepare a Microsoft Azure 500 course from free sources like YouTube.
+Self-Study: You can prepare a Microsoft Azure 500 course from free sources like YouTube.
 It might be difficult somewhere but you need 5x focus to learn and understand the syllabus of the Microsoft Azure 500 Certification course.

-- Online Courses: The aspirant can enroll in Online classes to better understand Microsoft Azure 500 Training.
+Online Courses: The aspirant can enroll in Online classes to better understand Microsoft Azure 500 Training.
 You will be helped to learn not just theoretically but practically too.
 There are various online educators or edTech platform that offers training from experts.
 One such platform is Network Kings.
-You can enrol today to learn all about the Microsoft Azure 500 Course.
+You can enroll today to learn all about the Microsoft Azure 500 Course.

 What is the scope of the Microsoft Azure 500 Course?